 This is a common question, as many people experience knee pain after running.
 While there can be many causes of such pain, it is typically nothing to worry about and will usually go away after a short period.
 However, if the pain persists or worsens, it is crucial to seek medical attention to rule out any potential underlying issues.
 Again, however, knee pain after running is usually just a temporary annoyance and not something to worry about.

-Is runner’s knee serious?
+Is the runner’s knee serious?

 Runner’s knee is a condition that can be very serious.
 It is caused by the overuse of the knee and can lead to long-term damage if not treated properly.
 If you are experiencing pain in your knee, see a doctor right away to get started on the proper treatment.